BadmWe/dspyt-webpage/dspyt/posts/easy-proxy-scraper-and-proxy-usage-in-python.md

 numpy.save('file.npy', final)
 ```

-This script yielded 295 proxy servers that work with our target website: HeadHunter.
+This python proxy scraper script yielded 295 proxy servers that work with our target website: HeadHunter.

-## Python check proxy with selenium
+## Python proxy scraper with selenium

-We also create a script that additionally uses selenium library to scrape and check the proxy server list from https://advanced.name/.
+We also create a python proxy scraper script that additionally uses selenium library to scrape and check the proxy server list from https://advanced.name/.

 ```python
 from selenium import webdriver